 Note 2nd coordinates-pair is the only control-point, rest are points.

-Common to all demos - mousedown to create new point which is
+Common to all demos - mousedown to create a new point which is

 mouseover top-right region to reveal the undo button.
-It usually undo last point
+It usually undoes last point

 but sometimes, when last point might be connected, the one-before-last.